 Juan Croucier: There was a band… Honestly, what’s interesting here, a good question “Laughs” I’ve had solo bands for about 20 years now, and right around the time that in ’97 when some of the guys were talking about getting back together, I had a solo band going.
 So, it was me and my brother Rick and a couple of other guitar players.
-I started kind of doing my solo music, a lot of songs that Ratt just didn’t do and then some Ratt songs.
-What I liked to do was make something that would represent the different styles that I would being getting into.
+I started making my solo music, a lot of songs that Ratt just didn’t do, and then some Ratt songs.
+I liked to make something that would represent the different styles that I would be getting into.
 So, I did the EP.
 I ended up playing everything and singing and producing.
 I did the whole thing by myself, with my brother playing drums.
-Because I wasn’t sure if the musicians I was playing with, were going to stick with me for very long.
+Because I wasn’t sure if the musicians I was playing with were going to stick with me for very long.
 Okay.
 So, I did that.
 You can pick up that CD on CD Baby or my website.
 It’s really kind of obscure stuff.
-I plan on beginning a new record, new solo record in the very near future.
+I plan on beginning a new record, a new solo record, in the very near future.
 But right now, with Ratt working, it’s very difficult to be in two places at once.
 So, I’m going to wait for Ratt to finish up the shows that we have, and then at that point, I’ll get back in the studio.
 I’ve been in the studio.
 I just haven’t been able to go all the way.

-When I first heard the Liquid Sunday album, I found that there are many elements, riffs, and melodies that could easily have been on any Ratt album.
+When I first heard the Liquid Sunday album, I found many elements, riffs, and melodies that could easily have been on any Ratt album.
 Do you agree with that?

 Juan Croucier: Right.
 I play guitar.
 I’m a bass player, but I also play guitar.
 I consider myself a singer-songwriter.
 Ratt has always had a lead singer, and I love that and respect that.
-In the studio, Stephen and I have figured out a way to create something that either one of us wouldn’t do by ourselves.
+In the studio, Stephen and I have figured out how to create something that either one of us wouldn’t do by ourselves.
 A lot of it is Stephen’s voice, juxtaposed with my voice on the choruses.
-So, you have sort of a ratty, sort of dirty kind of vocal and then you have clean harmonies in the background.
-That kind of brings together part of the Ratt formula.
+So, you have sort of a ratty, sort of dirty kind of vocal, and then you have clean harmonies in the background.
+That kind of brings together a part of the Ratt formula.
 If you want to call it a formula?
 So, it’s one of those things where you try to find what is the thing that sort like defines you.
-So, over the years a lot of the riffs that Ratt plays are parts that I wrote.
+So, over the years, many of the riffs that Ratt plays are parts that I wrote.
 I don’t like just to go; I wrote this and that.
 It’s about the band.
 But inevitably, that’s part of our style.
 It’s a natural thing.

 Everybody’s doing their parts, and that makes the sound of Ratt.